Financing a Stevens Education

 The mission of the Financial Aid staff is to identify financial resources and to provide those resources to students who would otherwise be unable to pursue their educational and professional goals.
 The Financial Aid staff strives to facilitate the financial aid process by educating students and their families about the availability of aid, as well as by providing solutions and alternatives in educational financing.
 The staff is committed to ensuring the highest quality of service to Stevens students.
 This involves evaluating each student's aid application individually and the continual assessment of our application, awarding, and disbursement processes.

-Stevens requires the Free Application for Federal Student Aid (FAFSA) and the CSS/PROFILE from all students applying for financial aid.
-New incoming students should submit the FAFSA and the PROFILE by February 15 prior to their entrance to Stevens; returning students should submit the FAFSA by April 15 each year.
+Stevens requires the Free Application for Federal Student Aid (FAFSA).
+Incoming undergraduate students must also submit the CSS PROFILE.
+The priority filing date for incoming students is February 15th prior to the fall semester in which a student begins at Stevens; the priority filing date for returning students is April 15 each year.
 For more information and to complete the FAFSA online, please visit: www.fafsa.ed.gov.
 For more information and to complete the CSS/PROFILE, please visit: https://profileonline.collegeboard.com/prf/index.jsp.

 Undergraduate Financial Information